AdobeDocs/contributor.en/help/setup/git-fundamentals.md

 Git also uses a tiered structure to store and manage content for a project:

 - *Repository*: Also known as a *repo*, this is the highest unit of storage.
 A repository contains one or more branches.
-- *Branch*: All repositories contain a default branch (typically named "master") and one or more branches that are destined to be merged back into the master branch.
-The master branch serves as the current version and source from which content is published.
+- *Branch*: All repositories contain a default branch (typically named "main") and one or more branches that are destined to be merged back into the main branch.
+The main branch serves as the current version and source from which content is published.
 It's the parent from which all other branches in the repository are created.

 Contributors interact with Git to update and manipulate repositories at both the local and GitHub levels: